Cedric Smith (actor)

-Cedric Smith (born 21 September 1943) is an English Canadian actor and musician.
-He played Alec King in the CBC television series Road to Avonlea and was the voice of Professor X in the X-Men TV series.
+Cedric Smith is an English Canadian actor and musician.
+He portrayed Alec King in the CBC television series Road to Avonlea, and was the voice of Charles Xavier / Professor X (and other characters) in the X-Men: The Animated Series.

 Music

 Born in Bournemouth, Hampshire (now Dorset), England, Smith moved to Canada when he was about 10 years old.
 In 1961, he dropped out of high school to become a full-time folk singer.
 He was a member of the folk group Perth County Conspiracy, and wrote several songs that were performed and recorded by the band.
-Ca. 1963, he performed at the "Lemon Tree" a Dayton, Ohio coffee house for an extended time.
+Circa 1963, he performed at the "Lemon Tree" coffee house in Dayton, Ohio, for an extended time.
 Between sets he would read from a giant volume of Shakespeare.
-As a folk singer he sang at the "Ebony Knight" coffee house on Main Street in Hamilton in the mid '60s; he also had performances at the "Black Swan" coffee house in Stratford, Ontario in 1967 and 1968.
-He sang on Loreena McKennitt's album "Elemental" in 1985.
+As a folk singer, he sang at the "Ebony Knight" coffee house on Main Street in Hamilton in the mid '60s; he also had performances at the "Black Swan" coffee house in Stratford, Ontario in 1967 and 1968.

+He sang on Loreena McKennitt's album Elemental in 1985.

 Acting

 Smith won a Gemini Award for Best Performance by an Actor in a Continuing Leading Dramatic Role in 1993 for his part in Road to Avonlea.
-He appeared on the syndicated program Mutant X in its first season, as well as on the cult hit Forever Knight, alongside his then-wife, Catherine Disher.
+He appeared on the syndicated program Mutant X in its first season, as well as on the cult hit Forever Knight alongside his then-wife Catherine Disher.

 He also provided the voice of Mentor on the short-lived Silver Surfer animated series, also on the Fox network.
-Smith also provides narration for Canada's History Television's series, Turning Points in History.
+Smith also provides narration for Canada's History Television's series Turning Points in History.

+Smith played the role of Professor Marvel / The Wizard of Oz in the 2012 to 2014 Toronto and North American tour productions of Andrew Lloyd Webber’s The Wizard of Oz.

 Personal life

-Smith has a son named Darcy Montgomery Smith who was born in 1993.
-He is the ex-husband of Catherine Disher, who played Jean Grey on X-Men: The Animated Series alongside him.
+Smith is the ex-husband of Catherine Disher; the two worked on Forever Knight and X-Men: The Animated Series.
+They have a son, Darcy Montgomery Smith, born in 1993.